Tick Identifier

 Save or share the result

 Keep the photo, time, location, and result together if you need to ask a clinician, veterinarian, or pest expert.
-Photos are deleted after analysis for privacy.
+Tick images are removed once identification is complete to help keep your health-related photos private.

 When a tick identifier is useful